yanigisawa/notes/2021-12-clarinets.md

 ## Concert Order

-1. Christmast Tryptich
+1. Christmas Triptich
 2. New Age Christmas
-3. A Christmast portrait
+3. Midnight Sleighride
+1. Christmas Variants
+1. A Family Christmas
+1. Sleigh Ride (Trumpet Feature)
+1. The Christmas Waltz
 4. I wonder as I Wander
-5. Midnight Sleighride
-6. Christmas Variants
-7. A Family Christmas
+1. A Christmas portrait
-8. Sleigh Ride (Trumpet Feature)
-9. The Christmas Waltz
 10. A Charlie Brown Christmas
 11. Christmas Legends
 12. Go Tell It On The Mountain